 What are Electronic Cigarettes?

-Electronic cigarettes or e-cigarettes are increasing in use as a popular replacement for traditional cigarettes.
-While e-cigarettes were initially thought to be less harmful than regular cigarettes, there are growing warnings about their use.
-E-cigarettes work with batteries and are designed to deliver nicotine and other chemicals in vapour format to the user instead of smoke.
+Electronic cigarettes or e-cigarettes are increasing in use as a replacement for traditional cigarettes.
+While e-cigarettes are thought to be less harmful than regular cigarettes, there are growing warnings about their use.
+E-cigarettes work with batteries and are designed to deliver nicotine and other chemicals in vapour format to the user.

 Electronic Cigarette Warning